PhaserEditor2D/PhaserEditor/docs/canvas.rst

 The "order" commands send an object back and forward, in the display list of its group.

-*NOTE: In Phaser there are some alignment constants and methods, but they are more (we think) about to align an object in runtime.
+*NOTE: In Phaser, there are some alignment constants and methods, but they are more (we think) about to align an object at runtime.
 It is a great resource for those who set the game layout "by hand".
 We are exploring this new features and in future versions of Canvas we can take advantage of it or reuse some concepts, like align in a grid.*

 Common editing operations
 -------------------------